catseye/Wanda/Wanda.md

 So, if we were to leave the language as it is so far, we could conclude it's Turing-complete.

+Which is great.
+But also somewhat unsatisfying.
+I'd like for Wanda to be more than just a Thue-in-Forth's-clothing.

+We could say we have unbounded integers, but I don't think that helps (at least not without some other deep twist(s) that I don't see offhand) because you can just embed a finite alphabet a la Thue in your unbounded alphabet of integers.

-But to make it more interesting, let's intentionally restrict our function definitions so that we can't map this language to Thue.
+So to make it more interesting, let's intentionally restrict our function definitions so that we can't easily map this language to Thue.

 Specifically, let's say every rewrite rule must contain exactly one `$` on the left and exactly one `$` on the right, and additionally, let's say the redex (the string currently being rewritten) likewise must contain exactly one `$`.

 This might seem to do the trick: you can now rewrite the string in only one place: around the `$`.